Michael Aldrich: Tavistock Institute of Human Relations 1989-99

-The 1989-99 period was characterised by the physical relocation of the TIHR from the Tavistock Clinic in Hampstead to its own building in London's City financial district; the stabilisation of the Institute's finances;the 50th Anniversary (1997) celebration that saluted the past achievements while embracing future challenges; the publication of the Tavistock Anthology which served to draw an elegant line under the TIHR's previous achievements; and the development of new lines of research by a talented younger team.
+The 1989-99 period was characterised by the physical relocation of the TIHR from the Tavistock Clinic in Hampstead to its own building in London's City financial district; the stabilisation of the institute's finances;the 50th Anniversary (1997) celebration that saluted the past achievements while embracing future challenges; the publication of the Tavistock Anthology which served to draw an elegant line under the TIHR's previous achievements; and the development of new lines of research by a talented younger team.

-Michael Aldrich left the Council in 1999.
+Aldrich left the council in 1999.
 He remains a member of the Tavistock Association.

 University of Brighton

-Michael Aldrich first became involved with the then Brighton Polytechnic in 1977 when he was sponsoring student employees for degrees in electronic engineering and computer science.
+Aldrich first became involved with the then Brighton Polytechnic in 1977 when he was sponsoring student employees for degrees in electronic engineering and computer science.
 Under the sponsorship, employees were paid to attend college full-time for degrees.
-In 1982 he joined the governing body of the college, became Chairman and then Founding Chairman of the University of Brighton.
+In 1982 he joined the governing body of the college, became chairman and then Founding Chairman of the University of Brighton.
 In all he served 17 years on the governing body of the institution, 11 years as Chairman (1987-1998).
 He retired from the Board of Governors in 1999.
 In 1990 he was responsible for appointing Professor (later Sir) David Watson as the first Vice-Chancellor (1990-2005).
-A particularly talented leadership team developed the new university and for 1999 the University was declared 'University of the Year' by the London 'Sunday Times' newspaper.
-In 1992, Aldrich became Founding Chairman of the University's Foundation a fundraising body.
-The Aldrich family has been a longtime benefactor of the University.
+A particularly talented leadership team developed the new university and for 1999 the university was declared 'University of the Year' by the London 'Sunday Times' newspaper.
+In 1992, Aldrich became Founding Chairman of the university's Foundation a fundraising body.
+The Aldrich family has been a longtime benefactor of the university.
 In 1995 Michael and wife Sandy began the Aldrich Collection of Contemporary Art which, by 2009, had grown to more than 300 works dating back over 100 years.
-The works have been created mainly by former students and artist professors at the University's highly rated Faculty of Art.
+The works have been created mainly by former students and artist professors at the university's highly rated Faculty of Art.
 The works are also held in web-accessible digitised form to provide a permanent virtual gallery.
-In 1996 the University named its new business, bio-sciences, engineering and technology library the 'Aldrich Library.'
-In 2002 Aldrich relinquished the chairmanship of the Foundation and remained a Trustee.
-In 2008, Michael Aldrich agreed to donate his IT papers for the period 1977-2000, the Aldrich Archive, to the University for teaching, learning, scholarship and research.
+In 1996 the university named its new business, bio-sciences, engineering and technology library the Aldrich Library.
+In 2002, Aldrich relinquished the chairmanship of the foundation and remained a trustee.
+In 2008, Aldrich agreed to donate his IT papers for the period 1977–2000, the Aldrich Archive, to the university for teaching, learning, scholarship and research.
 Much of the first part of the archive which relates to technology and events has been digitised and is web-accessible.
 The second phase of the archive project was launched in 2010.
 It will gather and digitise material relating to the people who built and used the systems.

 In November 2010 the University of Brighton Business School announced that it would be using the Aldrich Archive for teaching and research.
 A Michael Aldrich Prize would be awarded to the outstanding e-commerce student on merit each year.
-The first awards were made in the Summer of 2011.
+The first awards were made in the summer of 2011.

 Aldrich died on 19 May 2014.